 About Me

 Your standard inexperienced high schooler.
 I was born in California and spent some time there before moving to South Korea.
-My life so far was around 80% in South Korea and 20% in the states.
+Currently a student at Stanford Online High School (and my eyesight will never recover).

 Qualifications